MediaPreneur/lvwrence.github.io/_posts/2016-5-16-scaling-jarvis-from-five-to-five-thousand-users-in-forty-eight-hours.md

 or so people briefly messaged Jarvis and then left.
 We went home, dejected, and slept.

-Two days later, Jarvis had over 5000 users and was featured on some cool sites like this.
-We now have {} users and served {} reminders.
+Two days later, Jarvis had over 5000 users and was featured on some [cool sites](https://www.producthunt.com/tech/jarvis-2) [like these](http://lifehacker.com/jarvis-is-a-facebook-chat-bot-that-can-handle-your-remi-1776834190?utm_campaign=socialflow_lifehacker_facebook&utm_source=lifehacker_facebook&utm_medium=socialflow).
+We have now sent <span id="jarvis-post-num-reminders">over 13000</span> reminders to <span id="jarvis-post-num-users">over 8000</span> users.
 Here's how things went down.

 **Hours 0-12**